corrode/corrode.github.io/content/blog/pitfalls-of-safe-rust/index.md

 A common fix is to implement your own custom serialization and deserialization methods by using `impl<'de> Deserialize<'de> for UserCredentials`.

 The advantage is that you have full control over input validation.
-However, it the disadvantage is that you need to implement all the logic yourself.
+However, the disadvantage is that you need to implement all the logic yourself.

 An alternative strategy is to use the `#[serde(try_from = "FromType")]` attribute.